Baalkikhaal/Baalkikhaal.github.io/_posts/2021-03-29-Commonly-used-Regular-expressions.md

 | `r'[^...]'` | Match from the complement of set of characters.  **Note:** `r'^'` has no special meaning if it’s not the first character in the set.  | `r[^aeiou]` matches any consonant (assuming string has only alphabets). |
 | `r'[0-9]'` | Match a range of characters |

+## Flags

+REs can be interpreted in different ways.
+Flags prescribe which of these ways to use for the interpretation.
+For example the `NEWLINE` escape sequence `'\n'` is ignored when RE `r'.+'` is used in the usual interpretation.
+To also include the newline, we can enable `DOTALL` flag in the `search()` method as described below.

 ## Methods